St George’s is an independent, co‑educational, Anglican day school for years 1‑8 in Whanganui.

 Four Strategic Pillars guide our learning community

-To nurture and sustain our values, our school and its Anglican ethos.
+- • to nurture and sustain our school, our values and its Anglican ethos.

-To ensure a safe, caring and inspiring school environment.
-Our happy children will thrive and develop character and key social and life skills.
+- • our happy children will thrive and develop character and key social/life skills.

 At St George’s our Anglican faith underpins the moral and spiritual growth for our community.
 With kind hearts, kind thoughts, kind words and kind actions, every day our students are making a positive difference to both our school and the wider community.